-From 2017, eligible Scotland domiciled students studying full time can access loans up to 10,000 from the Student Awards Agency for Scotland (SAAS).
+Eligible Scotland-domiciled students studying full-time can access loans up to £10,000 from the Student Awards Agency for Scotland (SAAS).
 This comprises a tuition fee loan up to £5,500 and a non-income assessed living cost loan of £4,500.
-EU students studying full time can apply for a tuition fee loan up to £5500.

 Full details can be found on the SAAS website.
 Applications for loans open in April.

-Students from the rest of the UK who meet the eligibility requirements may be able to apply for a loan from the Student Loan Company
+Students from the rest of the UK who meet the eligibility requirements may be able to apply for a loan from the Student Loan Company.

 You can use the above QR code to connect directly to the course details.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.